 R H Auslander uses his intimate knowledge of Russian Armed Forces, Russian culture and Russian history to give the reader a deep look in to Russia, her culture and her Spetznaz Regiments.
-The author’s deft hand and storytelling ability open to the reader a view of Russia few outside of Russia have seen in a gripping tale of war and romance wrapped in a vivid panorama of betrayal and treachery, love and honor, loyalty, faith and duty.
+The author’s deft hand and storytelling ability open to the reader a view of Russia few outside of Russia have seen in a gripping tale of romance and war wrapped in a vivid panorama of love and honor, betrayal and treachery, loyalty, faith and duty.

 Contact email: email@example.com